 - If applicable, contact SaskPower for inspections and permits for gas or electrical work.

-- Submit your application by email to email@example.com.
+- Submit your application through our new online eBuild software or by email to firstname.lastname@example.org.
 The City will review your application to ensure it meets all building, heritage, zoning, landscaping, engineering, environmental, disposal, assessment, open space and utility regulations and/or bylaws.